 Step 14: Next thing is we need to mention the subject for the email we are sending.

 Now, this code will send the email from your VBA outlook mail.
-Use below code to send emails from your outlook.
+Use the below VBA code to send emails from your outlook.

-To use the below code you must set the object reference to “MICROSOFT OUTLOOK 14.0 OBJECT LIBRARY” under object library of Excel VBA
+To use the below code, you must set the object reference to “MICROSOFT OUTLOOK 14.0 OBJECT LIBRARY” under the object library of Excel VBA.

-By setting the reference to the object library is called early binding.
-The reason why we need to set the reference to object library because without setting the object library as “MICROSOFT OUTLOOK 14.0 OBJECT LIBRARY” We cannot access the IntelliSense list of VBA properties and methods.
+By setting the reference to the object, the library is called early binding.
+The reason why we need to set the reference to object library because without setting the object library as “MICROSOFT OUTLOOK 14.0 OBJECT LIBRARY,” We cannot access the IntelliSense list of VBA properties and methods.
 This makes the writing of code difficult because you need to be sure of what you are writing in terms of technique and spellings.

 This has been a guide to VBA Outlook.
-Here we learn how to send emails from Outlook using VBA codes along with examples and download template.
+Here we learn how to send emails from Outlook using VBA codes along with examples and a downloadable template.
 Below are some useful excel articles related to VBA –